kachick/chawan/doc/protocols.md

 for gemtext outputs in the CGI script (in other words, no modification to gmi2html was done to support this).

-## Local schemes: file:, about:, data:, cgi-bin:
+## Local schemes: file:, about:, man:, data:, cgi-bin:

 While these are not necessarily *protocols*, they are implemented similarly to the protocols listed above (and thus can also be replaced, if the user